 - Removal of the input shaft can be achieved after first removing the output shaft first gear and its bearing.
 The output shaft is an integral part of the front bevel box assembly and cannot be removed. - If the transmission housing input shaft bearing is to be removed, the output shaft must first be disassembled.
 Remove the input shaft as described below, then see Output Shaft Disassembly. - The input shaft cannot be disassembled or assembled in service.
-If necessary, the complete input shaft assembly must be replaced.

-- Transmission Removal - Selector Drum and Selector Forks Removal - 1.
+If necessary, the complete input shaft assembly must be replaced. - Remove the transmission from the engine (see Transmission Removal). - Remove the selector drum and selector forks (see Selector Drum and Selector Forks Removal). - 1.
 Place the transmission assembly on a clean surface, taking care to protect the transmission casing from damage. - 2.
 Remove and discard the output shaft needle bearing snap ring.